Identifying native plants

 Alan Fairley (2004) Seldom Seen: Rare Plants of Greater Sydney.

-Some resources are very specific.
+Some resources are very specific to particular groups of plants or locations, or both.
 For instance, APS Sutherland Group member Margaret Bradhurst has written a book on local orchids.

 Margaret Bradhurst (2016) Native Orchids of Southern Sydney.
 Available here.

 Lynda McPherson (2019) Native Terrestrial Orchids of the Hunter Region Botanic Gardens.
 Read more here.